Units and density: 374 homes: 273 new and 101 refurbished, 200dph - the first two phases of a 765 home masterplan

 The scheme has been informed by continuous and active engagement with local residents from the outset of the design process to ensure they would be positively impacted by the transformation of their estate.

 A series of three courtyard blocks integrate new and refurbished buildings around landscaped communal gardens.
 A dynamic, people-focussed public realm and landscaped areas designed by Muf architecture/art lies at the heart of the scheme for residents and the wider community to enjoy.

 Well-overlooked streets and spaces now run through the site, extending to connect with the city and relink the estate with the wider community.
-A new central playstreet which is creatively furnished provides a clear and legible route to Clissold Park.
+A new central playstreet which is creatively furnished provides a clear route to Clissold Park.